9dots/9dots.io-pages/OpIX5X6.md

     - How would you apply these ideas in Minecraft?

 2. With the supplies that they have, a wheat farm is the best choice for the students.
-	- To create a wheat farm, you will first need to dig an irrigation ditch for water .
+	- To create a wheat farm, students first need to dig an irrigation ditch for water .
-    - The wheat will only grow within 4 blocks of a water source and the dirt has to be tilled using a hoe.
+    - The wheat grows only within 4 blocks of a water source and the dirt has to be tilled using a hoe.
-    - Put a fence around your farm to make sure your crops do not get trampled.
+    - Put a fence around the farm to make sure your crops do not get trampled.
-	- Torches will allow your crops to grow better at night.
+	- Torches allow crops to grow better at night.

-3. Using the handout, students will draw a diagram of their proposed farm, including labels for the wheat, water, and fences.
+3. Using the handout, students draw a diagram of their proposed farm, including labels for the wheat, water, and fences.

 ![](http://uploads.9dots.io/OpIZwgm_md.jpg)

 ## Prototype
 Time to go into Minecraft and try out the solutions that students have developed.

-1. Everyone will sign in to Minecraft.
+1. Everyone signs in to Minecraft.

 2. With a teacher account, provide everyone with these materials:
 	- 10 seeds